Bardoňovo

-Bardoňovo (Barsbaracska) is a municipality and village in the Nové Zámky District in the Nitra Region of south-west Slovakia.
+Bardoňovo (Barsbaracska) is a municipality and village in the Nové Zámky District in the Nitra Region in south-west Slovakia.

 History

 In historical records the village was first mentioned in 1269.

 Geography

 The village lies at an altitude of 193 metres and covers an area of 23.81 km2.
 It has a population of about 880 people.

+Population

 Ethnicity

-Original Magyar settlement, founded at the beginning of the 11th century, just after the "Pozsony Battle", led by Dux Árpád.
-The original Magyar population's majority was expelled to Hungary and/or brutally deported to Sudetenland between 1945 - 1949.
-Population's majority was originally Magyar and belonged to Reformed (Calvinist) Church.
-Following the "Benes -Kassa-Kosice- Decret" from 1945.
-At present, however, - following the immigration of Slovaks - the population is about 61% Slovak and 39% Hungarian.
+Originally a Magyar settlement, founded at the beginning of the 11th century, just after the "Pozsony Battle", led by Dux Árpád.
+The original Magyar population's majority was expelled to Hungary and/or brutally deported to the Sudetenland between 1945 and 1949 as a result of the Beneš decrees.
+They belonged to Reformed (Calvinist) Church.
+The population is now about 61% Slovak and 39% Hungarian.

 Facilities

 The village has two cemeteries, three pubs and a mansion (Zigmund Kelecsenyi).